salama/object-machine/object/methods.md

 An interesting and not immediately obvious consequence of this design is the ease with which it is implemented.
 Specifically all message may be created at runtime and linked into a double linked list.
-The forward link lest us easily make a new message available, and te backward link let's us return the previous state.
+The forward link lets us easily make a new message available, and the backward link let's us return the previous state.

-Especially programmers who may think of call graphs, may woder why no dynamic, or run-time, work is required here.
+Especially programmers who may think of call graphs, may wonder why no dynamic, or run-time, work is required here.
 Why a list is enough and not a graph needed.
-Maybe the easiest way to understand this is by anlogy to the c world.
+Maybe the easiest way to understand this is by analogy to the c world.
 C uses a stack, ie an array, not a linked list.
 But the important thing is that the stack is also allocated at compile-time and does not change.
 Or it may have to be extended when space runs out, but that is not covered in this discussion (neither for the messages).